claytonjwong/socartic-method/README.md

 We can seek a different kind of comfort.
 Rather than concrete answers of absolute certainty, we can be satisfied *without* satisfactory answers while continuing to seek the truth.
 The good life is this daily struggle to acquire wisdom.
 Claims of truth are easily broken apart; thus we can think and live accordingly.

 ## 4. The Socratic Function

+#### What is the Socractic Function?

+Invoking the Socratic method upon ourselves to actively/skeptically question our own beliefs/claims during the daily process of seeking wisdom and truth.

+Our mind's process of thinking is an ongoing internal dialogue with ourselves.
+Plato displays this in his dialogues as explicit externalization of differing thought processes as metaphorical characters in debate; thus transforming our abstract implicit internalizations into concrete ideas.
+This helps self-awareness by portraying our internal Socrates thinking out loud (it separates our sense of self from our thoughts).

 ## 5. Question and Answer

+#### Why a question/answer dialogue?

+* Questions are instruments of creative thought
+  * Explore hypothetical use cases
+  * Refutation/refinement cycle via contradictions
+* We can learn from asking questions (not from declaring beliefs/claims/opinions)
+* Small incremental questions slow down the thought process (automatic -> manual)
+* Slow down thought process to increase comprehension of the thought/claim/idea
+  * Inspect and dissect thoughts like a connoisseur tastes wine or looks at art
+  * The mind's optimal speed is slow and steady (Socrate's is never in a rush)

+#### Side Effects
+  * Positive:
+    * More intelligent understanding
+  * Negative:
+    * Lose absolute certainty of being correct
+    * Lose ability to easily know what to think

 ## 6. The Elenchus
 ## 7. Consistency
 ## 8. Systole and Diastole